- Yacon is a sunflower relative from the highlands of the Andes that makes large, edible storage roots.

 Yacon is primarily propagated by rhizome, although propagation from seed is possible for those wishing to breed new varieties.

-Yacon forms two types of storage organs: large tubers that you eat and a crown of rhizome that you can cut or break into many propagules in order to start new plants.
+Yacon forms two types of storage organs: large storage roots that you eat and a crown of rhizome that you can cut or break into many propagules in order to start new plants.
 It is not unusual to get 20 or more rhizome propagules when cutting up a yacon crown.
 It is best to break up the crown into pieces of not less than half an ounce (14 g), with at least two growing tips.
 I have found that five growing tips produce the best results here, but this won’t necessarily be the case in every climate.
 The smaller the propagule, the more vulnerable it is to desiccation and decay.
 There is an art to breaking up a yacon crown, as you want to maximize the amount of protective skin on the propagule and minimize the amount of interior flesh that you expose.
 Often this is easier said than done.
 Expect to lose a good number of the chunks that you cut, but you’ll get the hang of it before long.